matthayes/anki_cloze_anything/README.md

 Cons:

 * Relies on JavaScript, which works because Anki cards are treated like webpages.
 However, the Anki author notes that [Javascript functionality is provided without any support or warranty](https://apps.ankiweb.net/docs/manual.html#javascript).
 So there is a very small chance that a future Anki update could impact card rendering and require changes in the template, which would be promptly carried out by me given my dependence on this approach working.
 * Because cloze functionality is implemented in templates, rather than Anki, the same template effectively needs to be copied to each card template.
-The good news is you only need to do this setup once if you are setting up the templates manually.
-If you use one of the shared decks then this doesn't impact you.
+Also if you make an edit to one of the cloze templates you need to copy the contents to the others as well.
 * Adding the `type:` prefix to enable type in the answer is not supported.

 ## Compatibility

 The card templates have been tested with Anki Desktop 2.1 and the latest version of Anki Mobile.
 The card templates probably work with Anki Desktop 2.0, however I have not tried it yet.
+I have not tested on Anki Droid.

 The plugin works with Anki Desktop 2.1.
 I have no plans to add 2.0 support.